mendix/docs/content/refguide/published-rest-query-parameters.md

 {{% /alert %}}

 The specification of a [published REST operation](published-rest-operation) includes a microflow that implements the operation.
-This microflow takes a number of parameters:

-* It may take a parameter of the [HttpRequest](http-request-and-response-entities#http-request) type
-* It takes all the [path parameters](published-rest-path-parameters) specified in the operation path of the operation

-Any other parameters come from the body, the path or the query string of the request.
+This microflow may take parameters that come from the query string of the request.

 A query parameter can only have a primitive type (Boolean, date and time, decimal, enumeration, integer/long, or string).